paradite/gitviz/README.md

 # gitviz
-gitviz allows you to visualize GitHub users' contributions.
+gitviz allows you to visually compare GitHub users' contributions.

 ## Why use gitviz
 * Track your teammates' contributions for the project, and find out the SLACKER